Yarr/Yarr/docs/bdaq.md

 When running [*scanConsole*](scanconsole.md), the [connectivity configuration file ](scanconsole.md#Command%20Line%20Arguments) must reflect your setup, according to the mappings shown below:

 ## Command Driver (transmitter) mapping

+BDAQ has only one Command Driver, always tx0...

 | Software Identifier | DisplayPort |    BDAQ   |
 |:-------------------:|:-----------:|:---------:|